ihr486/Flashberry/README.md

 Most of the RL78 microcontrollers (currently excluding G10 series) can be programmed through the embedded UART(UART0) and just one GPIO pin.

+## Why RL78?

+RL78 is superior to PIC16 and ATmega etc. in that it has more accurate internal OSCs, and that they can utilize the UART for programming.
+You do not need any external programmers to use these microcontrollers together with the Raspberry Pi, which makes them ideal for original HAT development, analog signal processing, and real-time control.

 ## Programming circuit

 In order to use the programmer, connect the pins as follows: